mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 ```

 ## T16
+### Give a brief tour of your project

+- give a 2min tour of your project
+- focus on the special bits
+- explain where you made some deliberate choices

+## T17
 ### Share the code with another team and hope they can reproduce your results

 - create a `main` script which runs the whole pipeline (download->parameters->model run)
 - Make sure the README describes how the code is installed and run.

 Find another team using the same programming language and let them try to reproduce your results.

+## T18
+### Reflect with your team mate (or yourself) what you learned

+Prepare an answer to
+- What are your three take-homes?
+- Future plans?